acend/helm-basics-training/content/labs/02.0/_index.en.md

 helm delete [RELEASE]
 ```

-With `kubectl get pods --namespace [USER]-dockerimage` you should now longer see your application Pod.
+With `kubectl get pods --namespace [USER]` you should now longer see your application Pod.